 With a population around 4,000 in 2014, it is one of the oldest inland town in the south west.
 In 2000 Bridgetown became the eighth town in Western Australia to be granted Historic Town Status by the National Trust.

-Bridgetown was once the only town between Australind and Albany; and was an important centre for supplies and food produce for the State.
+Bridgetown was once the only town between Australind and Albany; and was an important center for supplies and food produce for the State.

-Convict transport cessed in 1868 which contributed to a slow down in the economy leading to slow population growth in 1870’s and 1880’s in Bridgetown and other parts of Western Australia.
+Convict transport ceased in 1868 which contributed to a slow down in the economy leading to slow population growth in 1870’s and 1880’s in Bridgetown and other parts of Western Australia.

 The Bridgetown region developed as an important farming area, especially for fruit growing, and timber region.